Nityant17/Cybersec-Stuff/picoCTF/Reverse_Engineering.md

 started the challenge and opened the given ARM assembly but was not able to understand much but i saw `.arch armv8-a` on the starting of the code so i asked chatGPT to tell me how to run these type of assemblies and found out that i cant directly run these type of codes as my device is a non-ARMv8 machine so i need to first use a cross compiler so i installed `binutils-aarch64-linux-gnu` and `gcc-aarch64-linux-gnu` then i used `aarch64-linux-gnu-as -o ch.o chall.S` and `aarch64-linux-gnu-gcc -static -o ch ch.o` to assemble the code and get an executable binary file `ch` but to i wasnt able to execute it directly so i installed `qemu-user-static` to make non compatibile binaries executable and thus i was able to run the file `./ch 4112417903 1169092511` which gave the output `Result: 4112417903` which i then converted to hex format as specified and got the flag!!!

 - [Steps to run ARMv8 assembly](https://github.com/joebobmiles/ARMv8ViaLinuxCommandline)

+# ARMssembly 1

+**Flag:** `picoCTF{000000e8}`

+i cross compiled the assembly and then ran it and entered 8733 as the argument but it told me you lose so i understood that running the code wont work since i need the argument for the flag so i put the assembly into chatGPT to explain the working of it and i found that to win we needed to enter the value same as `(87≪3)/3` as the program was subtracting the argument from this value and if it was equal to 0 it gave us the win so i knew the argument was `(87≪3)/3` which is equal to 232 so then i coverted it to hex as per the format and got the flag!!!